About

 The short version.

 I work at the seams between fields that rarely talk to each other: theology and technology, venture and political economy, the questions of meaning and the mechanics of how things actually get built.
+Practically, that means I am fluent in three registers that rarely share a room: the technical, the humanist, and the theological.
+Most of the useful work is translation between them.
 I spent about four years in venture development at a state economic-development agency, the last of them as director, running accelerator programs and a statewide innovation challenge for early-stage founders.
 I now spend my time on three things: advising founders, building intelligence tools, and writing.

 The through-line across the consulting, the tools, and the essays is the same: the long-stable assumptions most plans were built on are coming loose, and the useful work is helping people see that clearly and decide well anyway.
 If that is the sort of thing you think about, we will get along.